-Your newborn is up all night and sleeps during the day.
+Baby awake at night and sleepy during the day?
 How can you get him to switch his schedule?

 It’s normal for a new baby to have his nights and days mixed up, says Tizzie Hall, the author of the Save Our Sleep series.